Location Map & Facilities

-Hallo Bay is an eco-friendly camp located 120 air miles southwest of Homer, Alaska on the wild and remote Pacific Coast of the Alaska Peninsula.
+Hallo Bay is an eco-friendly safari camp located approximately 120 air miles southwest of Homer, Alaska on the wild and remote Pacific Coast of the Alaska Peninsula.
 The Alaska Peninsula is a part of an area called “The Ring of Fire” a volcanically active chain of volcanoes located on the leading edge of the Pacific Tectonic Plate.

-Hallo Bay has one of the most beautiful beaches and wildlife viewing areas in Alaska.
+The Hallo Bay area has one of the most beautiful beaches and wildlife viewing areas in Alaska.
 The variety of bear viewing areas offer many different opportunities to observe Alaska’s coastal brown bears in their natural habitats.
 Big River and Clint’s Creek, which are located to the north and south of the Camp respectively, produce an excellent variety of seasonal salmon runs.
 The coastal tidal flats offer good clam digging and sweet sedge grass meadows for the feeding brown bears.

-Access from Homer is the most weather reliable and cost effective method of accessing Hallo Bay.
+Access from Homer is the most weather reliable and cost effective method of accessing Katmai.
 The bush plane flight from Homer offers one of the most scenic views of glaciers, volcanics and fabulous coastline.
-Activities and Lodging in the Homer area are many with prices very reasonable by Alaska standards and the people are very friendly and helpful.
-New for Homer and a must see is the USF&W Islands & Ocean Visitor Center.

-The design intent at Hallo Bay Bear Camp is to create an acute awareness of the surrounding natural pristine beauty by being a part of the environment rather than focusing attention on luxurious accommodations which leads to isolation from the environment.
+Hallo Bay Safari Camp is made to create an acute awareness of the surrounding natural pristine beauty by being a part of the environment rather than focusing attention on luxurious accommodations which leads to isolation from the environment.